Latest updates

 Initial investigations identified elevated PFAS concentrations in groundwater on the northern boundary of the base.

-To better understand PFAS in groundwater, Defence undertook soil investigation works in late 2024.
-The outcomes of this investigation will inform future groundwater remediation or management options to address PFAS-impacted groundwater moving across the northern boundary of the base.
+Defence is continuing investigations to better understand PFAS in groundwater.
+The outcomes of investigation will inform potential future groundwater remediation or management to address PFAS-impacted groundwater moving across the northern boundary of the base.

 Ongoing monitoring